lauralifts/loadmgt-workshop/README.md

 Consider how you might combine the functions seen in each section to achieve your load-management goals.
 How would you go about monitoring your Envoys?
 What, if anything, should be your response when Envoy begins to shed load?
+You can use the building blocks here to create your own scenarios.

 ## Want to go deeper into Envoy's capabilities?